TO GUARANTEE EVERYONE'S SAFETY, THE University of Twente uses HOUSE RULES.

 The campus of the University of Twente is a private property that is open to the public and where normal (traffic) regulations apply.
 The UT campus is a great location for parties and events.

 However, parties and events must satisfy some conditions in order to guarantee safety and compliance with environmental provisions.
-This protocol lists what measures must be taken when a party or event is to be organized on campus.
+This protocol lists what measures must be taken when a party or event is to be organised on campus.

 This and a few other regulations that are related to the specific character of the campus area are illustrated below.